KevIce87/Homework-1.1/README.md

 ## Overview and Origin

-   Cadre was incorporated 2014 and founded by Ryan Willaims.
+   Cadre was incorporated 2014 and founded by Ryan Williams.
 Ryan was inspired to create a system to track foreclosed homes after seeing the impact of foreclosures during a trip to Atlanta.
 By using data about properties and neighborhoods, he was able to start a business purchasing deeply undervalued homes and restoring them to occupancy.
 Cadre recieved its funding through venture capitalist firms, investemnt firms and real estate companies.
 Cadre has recieved a total of 800 million dollars in funding since 2014.

 ## Business Activities: